High-speed trains are still the cheaper, faster and more convenient way to travel

 Akita Shinkansen Station | WayChen C

 The Shinkansen is said to have a capacity of about 445,000 passengers a day.
-Despite that large volume of train passengers every day, Japanese trains, such as this one, are famous for its superb customer service, 100 percent passenger safety, and always being on time.
+Despite the large volume of train passengers every day, Japanese trains, such as this one, are famous for its superb customer service, 100 percent passenger safety, and always on time.

 However, Japanese high-speed trains also have their counterparts elsewhere around the world.
 Among them are the following:

 The Eurostar opened its doors back in 1994 and has become synonymous with comfort, convenience, and speed.
 It connects Brussels in Belgium, Paris in France and London in Great Britain.
 From Brussels to London, it would only take about three hours and 18 minutes of total travel time.
 On the other hand, it would only take an hour and 41 minutes to get to Paris from London.